Recon-Fuzz/recon-docs/src/bootcamp/bootcamp_part_4.md

 by performing the operation to sum the amount of allocated LQTY and voting power for all initiatives.
 This also provides the global state by fetching it directly from the `governance` contract.

-## Escalating from Low to Critical Severity
+## Escalating from low to critical severity

-After running the fuzzer on the property, it was then found to break, which led to two possible paths for what to do next: identify exactly why the property breaks (this was already known so not necessarily beneficial in escalating the severity), or introduce a tolerance by which the strict equality in the two values being compared could differ.
+After running the fuzzer on the property, it was found to break, which led to two possible paths for what to do next: identify exactly why the property breaks (this was already known so not necessarily beneficial in escalating the severity), or introduce a tolerance by which the strict equality in the two values being compared could differ.

-Given that the `_calculateAverageTimestamp` function was expected to have at least a 1 second variation, the approach of allowing a tolerance in a separate property was used to determine whether the variation was ever greater than this:
+Given that the `_calculateAverageTimestamp` function was expected to have a maximum of 1 second variation, the approach of allowing a tolerance in a separate property was used to determine whether the variation was ever greater than this:

 ```javascript
     function property_sum_of_initatives_matches_total_votes_bounded() public {